DAM Champ: Tim Strehle

 Do you recommend any resources for people new to DAM?

-There’s tons of DAM articles on the Web, but to learn the basics, read a book first.
+There are tons of DAM articles on the Web, but to learn the basics, read a book first.
 You’ll find a list of good DAM books in David Diamond’s Getting Started article.
 Get some practice by playing around with one of the DAM systems that offer a free trial, and make sure to get in touch with people experienced in DAM (via DAM Guru Program or a DAM Meetup).
 A short internship could be the perfect start.

 Then, start reading DAM articles: Don’t miss anything written by David Diamond, Deb Fanslow, Demian Hess and Ralph Windsor, who keep pushing the DAM industry forward and are fun to read.
 Follow Another DAM Podcast, DAM Guru, DAM News and Digital Asset Management.com.
 And to those suffering from FOMO (the “fear of missing out”), welcome to my Planet DAM! [ed note: see Deb Fanslow’s DAM Champ profile here.]